codeanticode/p5.dart/README.md

 ```

-The MySketch class has to extend the base PPainter clas in the p5 package, and implement the setup() and draw() functions:
+The MySketch class has to extend the base PPainter class in the p5 package, and implement the setup() and draw() functions, just like in Processing sketch:

 ```dart
 class MySketch extends PPainter {